 - Energy Sage: Estimate payback periods and get quotes for your home from multiple solar installers online.
 Enter your address, and Energy Sage will contact you as they receive quotes from local contractors.

 Join an Ann Arbor Solarize event to find an installer and get a disciount on going solar.
 If, however, you'd prefer to move forward on your own, you can find a solar contractor (or two) to assess your home for solar energy and provide a bid.
 Certified practitioners can be found through Michigan Saves’ list of authorized contractors.

 The cost of batteries for storage of excess energy has been coming down.
 Learn how you can pair a battery with your residential solar system for both storage and back-up generation capacity.
 More info about batteries.

 Financing, Incentives, and Tax Exemptions

 Typically solar installations are paid for through loans or cash, with Federal incentives available.
-There is a federal investment tax rebate of 26% that applies to all installations performed in 2020.
-This tax credit reduces to 22% in 2021, after which no more credits will be offered.
+There is a federal income tax deduction of 22% that applies to all installations performed in 2021.
+This tax incentive has been sunsetting, and 2021 is the last year that these credits will be offered.